Your browser is unsupported

 3. Will you able to work closely with and mentor the student during the proposed duration of the LASURI scholarship?
 Or will the student mostly with other parties (TAs, GAs, Fellows)?
 Or both?
 Please explain.

-4. Please describe why the student’s project should be funded and why you would like to work with the student.
+5. Please explain why you would like to work with the student.